Scilla: Subdivision

 For some time, Chionodoxa had been considered a possible synonym to Scilla bifolia L. and molecular methods failed to support the existence of a separate genus, but rather its specimens appeared intermixed with those of Scilla.
 Although there are distinguishing morphological features (e.g. fused tepal bases and broadened filaments), these were considered paraphyletic, having arisen in several lines within the Hyacinthaceae.
 Furthermore, it was observed that Chionodoxa was capable of hybridization with Scilla bifolia.
 It was therefore proposed that Chionodoxa be considered an obsolete genus and be submerged within Scilla.

 Subsequently, it was proposed that the species of Scilla be split into two sections, Chionodoxa that would include those taxa previously considered to belong in the genus Chionodoxa, and Scilla which would contain the remainder.

 Species

 The precise number of Scilla species in the genus depends on which proposals to split the genus are accepted.
 In addition to creating two sections, some authorities have split the genus into a number of smaller genera.
 For instance, particularly the Eurasian species have been moved to genera such as Othocallis Salisb., so that Scilla siberica would become Othocallis siberica, leaving a much smaller genus referred to as Scilla s.s. or Scilla sensu Speta, with about 30 species.
 However, this has not been generally accepted, leaving a much larger Scilla s.l. of about 80 species.
 Although the Flora of North America mentions (but does not list) 50 species, World Flora Online lists 83 species, as of May 2022.
 Speta's scheme (1998) created 8 separate genera, but many of these are very narrowly defined being either monotypic (single species) or oligotypic (very few species).

+Most recently Hall et al. (2026) found that Scilla sensu lato is polyphyletic, with its species distributed across all three major clades of Hyacinthinae.
+Their nuclear and plastid phylogenies broadly supported the recognition of the genera segregated by Speta, although not all of these segregate genera were recovered as monophyletic.
+In particular, the study found evidence of non-monophyly and conflicting phylogenetic placement in Othocallis and Fessia, indicating that generic boundaries within the group remain unresolved.